California Law Students Push to Skip Bar Exam During Pandemic

 Brody could barely hold it together.

 “I don’t want to shortcut what people are saying.
 I’m not going to tell any member of the public what to say or not say,” he said when one committee member objected to the students’ repetitive remarks.
-“Part of public comment is that we want to hear public from the public.
+“Part of public comment is that we want to hear from the public.
 I welcome it.”

 Committee member Larry Kaplan pushed back.
 “I’m starting to get the impression there is a concerted effort to get people to speak and I’m concerned we could be here for hours,” he said.